whscienceteacher/whscienceteacher.github.io/physics.md

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.

+[Air Pressure Paper](/airpressurepaper/) - **Chemistry/Physics** - Very simple simulation of air particles hitting a paper.
+Drag the right edge of the paper to change its size.
+Measures the width of the paper and the number of hits per second.
+I once started the year with trying to flip a ruler with a single sheet of news paper on it.
+This simulation helped the students make sense of why the news paper is able to stop the ruler if it is flat but not if it is folded up.

 [Ball on Ramp](/ballramp/) - **Physics** - A simple ball on a ramp.
 Drag to change the height and width of the ramp.
 I use this one to practice planning and carrying out investigations.
 I also have a version with friction that I use for my forces tests I will try to find.

 [Cannon](/cannon/) - **Physics** - Cannon that fires a ball.
 You can change the power of the cannon and the angle of fire.
 Students use a ruler to measure the range of the cannon and a stopwatch to measure air time.
 There is a fair amount of randomness so students can practice more of the skills in analyzing and interpreting data.